 - a.
-Non-clinical staff will include but is not limited to: - Billing Specialists. i. - ii.
+Non-clinical staff will include but is not limited to: - i.
+Billing Specialists. - ii.
 Call center personnel. - iii.
-Office Manager. - Receptionists. iv. - Scheduling personnel. - b.
+Office Manager. - iv.
+Receptionists. - v.
+Scheduling personnel. - b.
 Training/educational activity is documented in personnel or training records, and content material used for training is available for review. - i.
 A process is in place to train all current staff initially. - ii.
 Training occurs at time of hire for new staff. - iii.
-Additional training is required every 2 years. - Maintain completion certificate document (if available) in personnel record. - c.
-Training module must meet the following criteria: - Includes scientific basis for the existence and cause of unconscious bias. - vi.
-Addresses how unconscious bias can affect healthcare and influence treatment. - Provides resources to identify an individual's own bias and tools to overcome these biases. - d.
+Additional training is required every 2 years. - iv.
+Maintain completion certificate document (if available) in personnel record. - c.
+Training module must meet the following criteria: - v.
+Includes scientific basis for the existence and cause of unconscious bias. - vi.
+Addresses how unconscious bias can affect healthcare and influence treatment. - vii.
+Provides resources to identify an individual's own bias and tools to overcome these biases. - d.
 One example of a training module is provided by Stanford University and can be accessed at: https://stanford.cloud-cme.com/default.aspx.